-, also known as The Boot, is bordering France, Switzerland, Austria, and Slovenia and it occupies a solid position in the top of the largest exporters in Europe
+, also known as "the Boot", is bordering France, Switzerland, Austria, and Slovenia and it occupies a solid position in the top of the largest exporters in Europe

 .
 It has become famous around the world with its unique brands, such as Armani, Valentino, Versace, Benetton, Prada, FIAT, Lancia, Alfa Romeo, Maserati, and Lamborghini.
 With these products, Italy

 has managed to create a niche in the global marketplace, especially where there is a high demand for premium products and superior goods.
 Those interested in starting a company in the import and export sector

 Imports in Italy

 are minerals, nonferrous minerals, transport and energy products, chemicals, but also textiles